 After high school, he attended the University of Idaho where he chose to major in forestry which was the area his father worked in professionally.
 While in college, Bill, was a member of Phi Eta Sigma an honorary fraternity.
 He received this honor for achieving a grade point average of 5.5 or higher.
 He was also a member of Xi Sigma Pi an honorary forestry fraternity, the Associated Foresters, and a member of the staff of the Idaho Forester.
 He was also a member of the Delta Tau Delta Fraternity and the ROTC program at the university.
 He graduated from college, with honors, in June 1941.
 After graduation, he attended the Louisiana National Guard’s Officers Candidates School in the summer of 1941 and was commissioned a second lieutenant on July 18, 1941.
 Upon completion of the camp, he was sent to Camp Polk, Louisiana, and assigned as a tank platoon commander in A Company, 753rd Tank Battalion.

 In October 1941, the 192nd Tank Battalion was sent to Camp Polk after taking part in the Louisiana maneuvers.
-After officers were released from service, due to age, and others were promoted to fill these vacancies, Bill volunteered to join the battalion and assigned to A Company as a tank platoon commander.
-The company had a number of officer vacancies created with the release of National Guardsmen who were married or 29 years old and older.
+After officers were released from service because they were too old for their ranks, Bill volunteered to join the battalion and was assigned to A Company as a tank platoon commander.
 Joining the battalion meant that he went from living in a barracks where he had his own room to sharing a tent with another officer.
 It was reported that it rained a majority of the time they were in the tents and the men were always wet.
 Many did not take a shower for weeks.